-- 6. Solve complex Marketing Communications problems by linking theory and practice. - 7.
-Critically assess the Marketing communications body of knowledge. - 8.
-Compile and analyse data and present a report. - 9.
-Interpret and place in context various Marketing Communications related research. - 10.
-Apply Marketing Communications tools and techniques in a logical manner. - 11.
-Acquire the necessary learning and research skills, and competencies that are viewed as transferable and career enhancing. - 12.
-Write an extended dissertation in the area of Marketing Communications.
+- 6. Solve basic Marketing problems by linking theory and practice. - 7.
+Critically assess the Marketing body of knowledge. - 8.
+Interpret and place in context various Marketing related research. - 9.
+Apply Marketing tools and techniques in a logical manner. - 10.
+Acquire the necessary learning and research skills, and competencies that are viewed as transferable and career enhancing.

-Practical:
+Practical

-- 13. Demonstrate library and archive skills including the ability to conduct relevant literature searches using electronic databases. - 14.
-Apply appropriate essay/report writing skills and write in a management report style. - 15.
-Demonstrate an appropriate level of analytical/numerical and IT skills.

-Personal and Social:

-Through coursework, class discussion and group work exercises and presentations gain:
+- 11. Demonstrate library and archive skills including the ability to conduct relevant literature searches using electronic databases. - 12.
+Apply appropriate essay/report writing skills. - 13.
+Demonstrate an appropriate level of analytical/numerical and IT skills. - 14.
+Personal and Social: - 15.
+Through coursework, class discussion and group work exercises and presentations gain: - a.
+Oral presentation and communication skills

-- 16. Oral presentation and communication skills - 17.
-Writing skills - 18.
-Ability to work in teams and independently - 19.
-Have the confidence to lead others and implement decisions - 20.
-Learn and/or develop citation skills.
+- b.
+Writing skills - c.
+Ability to work in teams and independently - d.
+Confidence to lead others and implement decisions